-The Corps Academic Program – The leader development program of the Corps is comprised of three ‘legs’: academic; experiential; and physical fitness.
+The Corps Academic Program: The leader development program of the Corps is made up of three legs: academic; experiential; and physical fitness.
 The Academic Program is supervised by the Rice Center and consists of 17 accredited courses.
-Eight of the courses, collectively called Corps Lab are a requirement for all cadets to take.
-Another eight courses, called ProLab are designed for cadets in the Citizen-Leader Track to prepare them for a career in a variety of fields to include business, industry, non-profits and government.
-These courses are required for all cadets in that track and are equivalent to the courses the Military-Track cadets receive through their ROTC program.
+Eight of the courses, collectively called Corps Lab, are a requirement for all cadets to take.
+Another eight courses, called ProLab, are designed for cadets in the Citizen-Leader Track to prepare them for a career in business, industry, nonprofits, and government.
+These courses are required for all cadets in that track and are equivalent to the courses the Military-Track cadets receive through their ROTC programs.

-Cutchins Distinguished Lecture Series – Endowed by a generous alumnus and named for another distinguished alumnus, Clifford A. Cutchins III ’44 (’47), this speaker series brings to campus a nationally known personality who speaks on the topics of leadership and ethics.
-Past speakers include: General Colin Powell, Bob Schieffer, Stephen Ambrose, Governor Tom Ridge and Governor Christine Todd Whitman.
+Cutchins Distinguished Lecture Series: Endowed by a generous alumnus and named for another distinguished alumnus, Clifford A. Cutchins III ’44 (’47), this speaker series brings to campus a nationally known personality who speaks on the topics of leadership and ethics.
+Past speakers include: Gen. Colin Powell, Bob Schieffer, Stephen Ambrose, Gov. Tom Ridge, and Gov. Christine Todd Whitman.
 Open to the public and held in Burruss Auditorium, this event is usually held each March.

-University Honors Program – the Corps works very closely with the university Honors Program to help cadets work towards Honors Diplomas, prestigious scholarships and other certifications.
-Any cadet with a 3.6 or higher GPA is eligible to apply and many of the activities in the Corps can be used to fulfill the requirements for the university Honors Program.
+University Honors Program: The Corps works closely with the university Honors College to help cadets work towards honors diplomas, prestigious scholarships, and other certifications.
+Any cadet with a 3.6 or higher GPA is eligible to apply, and many of the activities in the Corps can be used to fulfill the requirements for the Honors College.